 - business purchases (laptops, business cards, etc.)

 - health insurance premiums

 When you’re self-employed, it’s up to you to set up your own retirement fund.
-SEP-IRAs are a great option for most self-employed workers, so you might consider looking into setting one up before the end of the tax year.
-With an SEP-IRA, you can contribute tax-deferred income to your retirement fund, which means you don’t need to pay taxes on it until you withdraw from the account in your retirement years.
+Solo-401ks are a great option for most self-employed workers, so you might consider looking into setting one up before the end of the tax year.
+With a Solo-401k, you can contribute tax-deferred income to your retirement fund, which means you don’t need to pay taxes on it until you withdraw from the account in your retirement years.

 When it comes to taxes, self-employed workers have it pretty rough.
 From having to pay self-employment taxes to needing to make quarterly estimated payments every three months, things can get pretty complicated.
 Fortunately, a tax professional will know the deductions and retirement plan options that are out there for you.